makrai/notes/tripathi-1804-multimodal-emo.md

 * Emotion recognition, Human Computer Interactions, behaviour modelling
   * Neural Networks which are adept at estimating complex functions
-* we: multimodal Emotion recognition on IEMOCAP dataset using
+* we: multimodal Emotion recognition on IEMOCAP dataset
   * data from Speech, Text, and Motion capture data from face expressions, rotation and hand movements
 * Prior research: only Emotion detection from Speech on the IEMOCAP dataset,